exotel/exotel_websdk_crm/README.md

         //end of code
     });

-   // Check Status Code section for detailed code and description
-    function OutboundResponse(status, message) {
+    // Check the `SDK Initialization and User Registration Error Messages` section below for the list of statuses and messages. function OutboundResponse(status, message) {
         alert(status + " " + JSON.stringify(message))
     }